yialex94/smart-brain-front-end/README.md

 # SmartBrain

-FrontFront-End of SmartBrain application built using HTML5, CSS3, JavaScript, and React.js.
+Front-End of SmartBrain application built using HTML5, CSS3, JavaScript, and React.js.

 Steps to run
 1. Clone this repo